Display visualization markers in a 2D or 3D scene.

-Click any given marker in the scene to display that marker’s relevant detail – its corresponding topic, color, and coordinates – in a dialog box.
-Clicking on a point in a point cloud also enables exporting the point cloud message as a CSV.
+Click any given marker in the scene to display its relevant details in a dialog box.
+Clicking a point in a point cloud also enables exporting the point cloud message as a CSV.

 The panel controls on the right can be used to do the following:

 - Search for text in the visualization marker messages